kaustubh57/Git-Essential-Training/README.md

 - toggle between long commits : forward (f) or backward (b). space bar or enter to see more details
 - toggle fold long lines : minus sign (-) + shift + S + return. wrap it around instead of lines being truncated.
 - to return to long lines (unwrap) : minus sign (-) + S + return
+- cat .git/master : points to where HEAD (SHA) is located
+- cat .git/refs/heads/master : points to where HEAD (SHA) is located

 ## Contents
 http://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html